Jairop2409/sep10-freedom-project/tool/learning-log.md

 3/31/24
 * Learned how to use cursor in the aframe [page](https://aframe.io/docs/1.5.0/components/cursor.html) and I used the raycaster [page](https://aframe.io/docs/1.5.0/components/raycaster.html) to see the cursor in actions.

-Before I explain what I changed,made and my progress , we need to know what a cursor is and a raycaster .
+Before I explain what I changed, and made and my progress, we need to know what a cursor is and a raycaster.
 * What is a Cursor?
-   * A cursor is a hover component that has  a camera built to see  control base intercations.
+   * A cursor is a hover component that has  a camera built to see control base interactions.
 * What is a raycaster?
    * A raycaster is checking for events and the intersections that cross it
 #### Things I changed
-* One thing I changed was the color of the cursor  and  Positoning the cursor to the raycaster
+* One thing I changed was the color of the cursor  and Positioning the cursor to the raycaster
     * The code I used was
     `
 <a-entity camera look-controls>